rcrews/docs-website/documentation/other/Licenses/topics/ctpl_hdp3.md

 ## HDP 3.1.4, September 2019

-Third-party licenses for HDP 3.1.4 are in the following files:
+Third-party licenses for Cloudera HDP 3.1.4 are in the following files:

 * [Apache Accumulo Notice for HDP3.1.4.0](/documentation/other/shared/licensefiles/Apache_Accumulo_Notice_for_HDP3.1.4.0.txt)
 * [Apache Ambari Notice for HDP3.1.4.0](/documentation/other/shared/licensefiles/Apache_Ambari_Notice_for_HDP3.1.4.0.txt)